Run comparison tests

 You’ll learn how to:

-We recommended that you first complete the Explore tests and the Run dataset based tests notebooks to understand the basics of how to find and describe all the available tests in the developer framework and how to run tests before moving on to this guide.
+We recommended that you first complete the Explore tests and the Run dataset based tests notebooks to understand the basics of how to find and describe all the available tests in the library and how to run tests before moving on to this guide.

 This interactive notebook provides a step-by-step guide for listing and filtering available tests, building a sample dataset, training a model, initializing the required ValidMind objects, running a comparison test, and then logging the results to ValidMind.